loopandlearn/news/docs/index.md

 Kudos to our favorite Wookiee - [Bionic Wookiee](https://bionicwookiee.com/) -  the much-deserving recipient of the [diabetes.vic](https://www.diabetesvic.org.au/diabetes-victoria-impact-awards/) Outstanding Contribution- Lived Experience Award.

-David has lived with type 1 diabetes for 43 years.
+David Burren has lived with type 1 diabetes for 43 years.
 He’s cofounder of [Nascence Biomed](https://www.nascencebiomed.com/?fbclid=IwY2xjawN2PfxleHRuA2FlbQIxMABicmlkETFmcE8zM0hWSnVOdFpYVFRMAR7oI3uekr2o2bfMfF5MYxzlDUmWnlmnHhwD0Bj8SBEfmuQZXYfaoFwBBN9FVw_aem_VSqu2M8GlNxNwy0luQ2ytQ) and spends a lot of his “extra” time running peer support groups.
 He is well-known for his work in diabetes tech, but has also worked on clinical study teams at the Baker Heart and Diabetes Institute and is currently serving on the executive committee of the new Australian Diabetes Clinical Trials Network.
 David has been a part of the online diabetes community for the last decade and started looping with OpenAPS in 2017.

 The Outstanding Contribution – Lived Experience Award honors a person living with diabetes whose exceptional efforts have made a sustained, positive impact on the community.
 It recognizes how personal experience can spark new ideas, inspire others, and drive real change